Elle624/quick-name-change/README.md

 This application is built to quickly reflect user's name change upon user's inputting.
 [Navigate to the deployed site on Vercel.](https://quick-name-change.vercel.app/)

 This simple application is built in few hours to practice React Context and React Hooks including useState, useEffect, and useRef.
-Component is also tested with React testing library and jest.
+The next challenge is testing components with React testing library and jest, or a different testing library such as Cypress.

 ### Demo